New London School explosion: Legacy

 Over the years, the New London School explosion received surprisingly little attention, despite the magnitude of the event.
 Explanations for this are speculative, but most center around residents' unwillingness to discuss the tragedy.
 L. V. Barber said of his father Lonnie, "I can remember newspaper people coming around every now and then, asking him questions about that day, but he never had much to say."
 A former student mentioned in 2007; "People were afraid to talk about it; almost no family in this community was unaffected, and whenever people would tell us about the explosion it would be sort of in whispers and don't say anything in front of so-and-so because they lost a sister."

 In recent years, as the disaster has gained historical perspective, it has been increasingly covered by researchers and journalists.
 In 1973, Texas filmmaker Michael Brown produced a half-hour documentary on the explosion thought to be the first ever made on the subject.
 Called New London: The Day the Clock Stood Still, the film features survivors of the blast and their recollections of that day.
 The 50th anniversary of the event, in 1987, was commemorated in part by the release of a documentary, The Day A Generation Died, written, produced, and directed by Jerry Gumbert.

 In 1998, The London Museum and Tea House, across the highway from the school site, opened.
 Its first curator, Mollie Ward, was an explosion survivor.

-In 2008, some of the last living survivors of the explosion shared their personal stories of their experience with documentary filmmaker and East Texas native Kristin Beauchamp.
-The feature-length documentary, When Even Angels Wept, was released in 2009.
-It is told almost exclusively by survivors and eyewitnesses.
-They share what they experienced on the afternoon leading up to the blast to what it was like to spend days searching East Texas towns, hospitals and morgues for missing loved ones.

 In March 2012, survivors and others gathered together at the town's rebuilt school in remembrance of the 75th anniversary of the disaster.

 In 2012, Brown began work on a new documentary about the east Texas oil field discovery and its eventual role in the New London School disaster.
 The film, Shadow Across The Path, was released in 2017, and features excerpts from an interview that Brown conducted with Walter Cronkite in his New York office at CBS.
 The New London school explosion was then-20-year-old Cronkite's first national story.
 The documentary also features interviews with blast survivors.

 Museum

 The London Museum and Tea Room is located at Texas State Highway 42.
 This small museum contains artifacts and stories of the horror of the New London School Explosion, which occurred on March 18, 1937.
-Museum tours were originally hosted by Mollie Ward, herself a survivor of the explosion, who later served as Mayor of New London before dying in 2013.
+Museum tours were originally hosted by Mollie Ward, herself a survivor of the explosion who later served as mayor of New London for eight years, before her death in 2013 at the age of 86.